RedPitaya/RedPitaya/doc/quickStart/connect/connect.rst

    .. image:: connect-6.png

 6. When your STEMlab board is connected the IP address will be shown on the user interface.
    This IP address is only for WiFi connection.
-You can check the connection by inputing a WiFi IP address in the web browser URL field (press enter after inputing).
+   You can check the connection by inputting a WiFi IP address in the web browser URL field (press enter after inputting).

    .. image:: connect-7.png

 Now you have WiFi connection established.
 If you restart STEMlab board it will connect to selected network automatically (if selected network is available).
 Also you can disconnect LAN connection and your board will be still available over the WiFi network i.e WiFi IP address.

 .. note::